Anguished loved ones share stories of victims in New Zealand mosque attack

 MUHAMMAD AMIN NASIR, 67

-Nasir and his son were just 200 meters (219 yards) from the Al Noor mosque on Friday when everything went wrong.
+Nasir and his son were just 219 yards from the Al Noor mosque on Friday when everything went wrong.
 They had no idea that a white supremacist had just slaughtered at least 41 people inside the mosque.
 A car that had been driving by suddenly stopped, and a man leaned out the window pointing a gun at them.

 They ran as the bullets began to fly.
 But at 67, Nasir could not keep up with his 35-year-old son.
 He fell behind by two or three fateful steps.